Transport Layer Security (TLS)¶

 - std::string tls_server_choose_app_protocol(const std::vector<std::string> &client_protos)¶

 Optional.
 Called by the server when a client includes a list of protocols in the ALPN extension.
 The server then choose which protocol to use, or “” to disable sending any ALPN response.
 The default implementation returns the empty string all of the time, effectively disabling ALPN responses.
+The server may also throw an exception to reject the connection; this is recommended when the client sends a list of protocols and the server does not understand any of them.

 - void tls_session_activated()¶